qk693516337/Kemono-Downloader/readme.md

 - **Download Modes:**
   - Single Post URL
   - Entire Creator Feed
+  - **Favorite Mode:**
+    - Download directly from your Kemono.su favorited artists.
+    - Choose to download to a central location or into individual artist-named subfolders.

 - **Flexible Options:**
   - Specify Page Range (disabled in Manga Mode)